Student Conduct Council

 What is the Student Conduct Council?

-The Student Conduct Council is a judicial hearing board that is comprised of trained faculty, staff and students from the SUNY Delhi community.
+The Student Conduct Council is a judicial hearing board comprised of trained faculty, staff and students from the SUNY Delhi community.
 The Student Conduct Council is bound by ethics and the Code of Conduct to appropriately apply policies and procedures as outlined in the Student Handbook.
-The Council ispresided overby the Director of Judicial Affairs or designee.
+The Council is presided over by the Director of Student Rights & Responsibilities or designee.

 What is the role of the Student Conduct Council?

 The Student Conduct Council hears cases of alleged violations of SUNY Delhi's Code of Conduct and is charged with determining whether or not a student is in violation of the charges.
 The Student Conduct Council uses "preponderance of evidence" as its standard of proof and will recommend sanctions if the student is found in violation of any charges.
 Typical Student Conduct Council hearing boards are comprised of between five and nine members.
 The Council members are provided with all appropriate information upon which to base their recommendations.
-The Director of Judicial Affairs will coordinate the proceedings, and all recommendations will be given to the Vice President for Student Life who notifies the accused student(s) of the outcome.
+The Director of Student Rights & Responsibilities will coordinate the proceedings, and all recommendations will be given to the Director of Student Rights & Responsibilities who notifies the accused student(s) of the outcome.
 For academic integrity cases, recommendations will be given to the College Provost who will then notify the accused students(s) of the outcome.